Most trekkers are oblivious to the impact of Atal Tunnel on trekking in India.

 Also, trekkers will no longer halt at Manali, but move directly to their base camps in the Lahaul region (even if it is not Kyelang).
 This will save them a lot of time and money.

-How Opening of Atal Tunnel Impacts Your Travel Plans
+How the Atal Tunnel Impacts Your Travel Plans

 Till now only private vehicles have started plying through the Atal Tunnel.
 But visionary plans are sprouting in the background.